you-n-g/simplegpt.nvim/README.md

 ### A rendering example
 TODO...

-Based on this example, we can see that the registers are categorized into two types:
+In this example, we can observe that the registers are categorized into two categories:
-- vim-native registers
+- Native vim registers
-- special registers
+- Special registers

 ### vim-native registers